As written by a man.

 But, if I’m being truthful, my primary reaction to that discussion was recognition.
 Immediately, I knew, as a man, “that’s so true” and I recognized that pattern of behavior in so many men I know, including myself.

-Because there’s no upside to looking at a conversation like that, a conversation that OBVIOUSLY touched a nerve with thousands of women, and saying “Yeah, but I don’t know if that’s entirely true.”
+Because there’s no upside to looking at a conversation like that, a conversation that obviously touched a nerve with thousands of women, and saying “Yeah, but I don’t know if that’s entirely true.”

 It is true.
-Men DO use compliments in exactly that fashion and we need to be honest about it.
+Men do use compliments in exactly that fashion and we need to be honest about it.

 Men have set social expectations of what happens when we compliment women.

-It’s part of the bullshit chivalry culture that gets engrained into men at a young age.
+It’s part of the crazy chivalry culture that gets engrained into men at a young age.
 While holding the door and saying nice things might sound like gentlemanly acts, the problem is that men often aren’t raised to do those things selflessly.

 That’s why men aren’t prepared for women to agree with our compliments.
 Because it robs men of that validation.

-Men want women to fight against the compliment, to blush, to say “THANK YOU.”
+Men want women to fight against the compliment, to blush, to say “Thank you.”

 But that “thank you” isn’t men wanting women to have good manners or not view themselves arrogantly.
-Men want that “thank you” because we’ve been told by society that our kind words are GIFTS to these people and, by God, if they don’t send us a thank you note, then what’s the point?
+Men want that “thank you” because we’ve been told by society that our kind words are gifts to these people and, by God, if they don’t send us a thank you note, then what’s the point?

-We have been raised to think that we DESERVE that “thank you.”
+We have been raised to think that we deserve that “thank you.”

 That doesn’t really have anything to do with the women in question when you think about it.
 That has everything to do with the man himself.